dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 ### Workflow Guarantees

-To reiterate from our [workflow tutorial](../tutorials/workflow-tutorial), workflows provide the following reliability guaranteees:
+To reiterate from our [workflow tutorial](../tutorials/workflow-tutorial), workflows provide the following reliability guaranteees.
+These guarantees assume that the application and database may crash and go offline at any point in time, but are always restarted and return online.

-1. They always run to completion.
-If a server executing a workflow crashes and restarts, it resumes all incomplete workflows.
+1. Workflows always run to completion.
+If a DBOS process crashes and is restarted while executing a workflow, it resumes the workflow from where it left off.
 2. Transactions execute _exactly once_.
-Regardless of what failures occur during a workflow's execution, it executes each of its transactions once and only once.
+Once a workflow commits a transaction, it will never re-execute that transaction.
-3. Communicators execute _at least once_ but are never re-executed after they successfully complete.
-If a failure occurs inside a communicator, the communicator may be retried, but once a communicator has completed execution, DBOS guarantees it will never be re-executed regardless of what failures happen afterwards.
+3. Communicators are tried _at least once_ but are never re-executed after they successfully complete.
+If a failure occurs inside a communicator, the communicator may be retried, but once a communicator has completed, it will never be re-executed.

 ### Reliability Through Recording and Safe Re-execution